Snapmaker/SnapmakerCuraPlugin/README.md

 When you first launch Cura, user guide may ask you to add a printer.
 You can add a offline printer, say "Ultimaker S5" for now.

-You will be able to add Snapmaker J1 printer with plugin installed.
+You will be able to add Snapmaker printers with plugin installed.

 ## How to Install (Marketplace)

-~~Search "Snapmaker Plugin" in Cura's marketplace (on top right corner of Cura window), and install.~~
+Search "Snapmaker Plugin" in Cura's marketplace (on top right corner of Cura window), and install.

-(Wait for plugin approval by Ultimaker Team)

 ## How to Install (Drag and Drop, curapackage release)